Venice:

 has largely passed to Mazzorbo and Mazzorbetto, but some survives and

 is a source of income for several families.
-Traditional fishing is mostly
+Traditional

-for the tasty moeche, the soft-shelled crab of the lagoon, and in April
+fishing is mostly for the tasty 'moeche', the soft-shelled crab of the

-and October you will catch sight of fishermen dextrously sorting them
+lagoon, and in April and October you will catch sight of fishermen dextrously

-of the Adriatic.
-But Burano is not only known for its fish and its lace.
+fish restaurants of the Adriatic.
+But Burano is not only known

-The parish church of San Martino in Piazza Galuppi houses a magnificent
+San Martino in Piazza Galuppi houses a magnificent painting by Gianbattista

-where you may admire lace so light that it seems to be made of air.
-Burano
+lace so light that it seems to be made of air.
+Burano is one of the major

-is one of the major lacemaking centres of the world, but is now sadly
+lacemaking centres of the world, but is now sadly on the way to extinction.

-on the way to extinction.
-However, a few elderly exponents of the craft
+However, a few elderly exponents of the craft remain and can be found

-remain and can be found in the museum demonstrating it to visitors.
+in the museum demonstrating it to visitors.
 Burano

 and the nearby Mazzorbo, though much has changed, still succeed in maintaining